 Established in 1368, the Ming dynasty that followed saw the relocation of the royal palace to Beijing by the Yongle Emperor (永樂帝; wing5 lok6 dai3), hence the term “Pekingese.”
 However, it is a name that was thrust upon the regal breed of dogs by the West in reference to the Pekingese’s homeland, an imperialist term used to mark and amplify its “exotic” roots to curious Westerners.
-It was not until 1860 that the West had their first point of contact with the Pekingese dog.
+It was not until 1860 that the Western world had its first point of contact with the Pekingese dog.
 To set the scene, it was during the Second Opium War, when French and British troops looted the Old Summer Palace, which, at the time, housed the clan of Emperor Xianfeng (咸豐帝; haam4 fung1 dai3).

 Although the emperor had managed to escape, an elderly aunt of his was not so lucky.
 Rather than surrendering to foreign forces, she decided to take her own life, surrounded by her five beloved Pekes.
 Upon discovering the canines amongst the carnage, the British invaders stole the dogs as “prizes of war” and sent them to the United Kingdom.
 One such “souvenir” was gifted to Queen Victoria, who named her new, unique treasure “Looty.”